Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 Bigodi Wetlands Sanctuary-a Jungle Swamp

 Afternoon – Bigodi Wetlands Sanctuary Hike.
-This is a guided 3-hour hike through a Jungle Swamp; much of it is on planks that act like a boardwalk above the swamp.
+This is a guided 3-hour hike through a Jungle Swamp; much of it is on planks that act like a boardwalk above it.

 Your experienced guide is from the local community that has maintained the Wetlands for many years, with thousands visiting each year.

-During the afternoon, you might spot Chimpanzees, Colobus Monkeys, also baboons.
-The area is well-known for birds, and the chief attraction is the Blue Turaco.
+You might spot Chimpanzees, Colobus Monkeys, and baboons during the afternoon.
+The area is well-known for birds, and the Blue Turaco is the chief attraction.

 When it comes to Mammals, you can see otters, bush pigs, mongoose, and the rare Sitatunga Antelope, to name a few.